ritikapati/webdev-workshop/README.md

   <img style="width:300px;max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/19b7d5dbe9ff423ab5d8a3362ddd20af-with-play.gif">
 </a>

-## Part 1 - GitHub and HTML
+## Part 1 - HTML
-Learn the basics of GitHub and HTML documents in this part.
+Learn the basics of HTML in this part.
+This is where you need to start once you have Gitpod setup.
 Switch to the branch **workshop/part1-html** and follow the instructions in the README.

 ## Part 2 - CSS
-Learn the basics of adding styles to your HTML document in this part.
+Learn the basics of adding CSS styles to your HTML document in this part.
 Switch to the branch **workshop/part2-css** and follow the instructions in the README.

 ## Part 3 - Javascript
 Learn how to react to events and write custom logic using Javascript in this part.
 Switch to the branch **workshop/part3-javascript** and follow the instructions in the README.